 The Tactical Traveler by Joe Brancatelli

-After more than 50 years of political isolation, commercial quarantine and partisan rancor, opening Cuba was never going to be fast or easy.
-From the moment President Obama announced his intention to normalize relations late in 2014, it's been a cautious, fraught and contentious process.
 Here's how we've covered the travel implications of the situation.
 The most recent item is at the top, of course.
-But read down for the full context.
+But read up from the bottom for the full context.

 MARCH 16, 2017: THE CUBA TRAVEL BOOM GOES BUST